spiral/docs/odm/uml.md

 @enduml
 ```

-Resulted image will look like:
+The resulting image will look like this:

 ![UML](https://raw.githubusercontent.com/spiral/guide/master/resources/uml.png)